slint-ui/slint/docs/langref/src/callback.md

 }
 ```

-It's possible to add parameters to a callback;
+It's possible to add parameters to a callback:

 ```slint,no-preview
 export component Example inherits Rectangle {